Mallorca: Literature

 French writer Amantine Lucile Aurore Dupin (pseudonym: George Sand), at that time in a relationship with Chopin, described her stay in Mallorca in A Winter in Majorca, published in 1855.
 Other famous writers used Mallorca as the setting for their works.
 While on the island, the Nicaraguan poet Rubén Darío started writing the novel El oro de Mallorca, and wrote several poems, such as La isla de oro.

 The poet Miquel Costa i Llobera wrote in 1875 his famous ode, the Pine of Formentor, as well as other poems concerning old Mallorcan traditions and fantasies.
 Many of the works of Baltasar Porcel take place in Mallorca.

 Agatha Christie visited the island in the early 20th century and stayed in Palma and Port de Pollença.
 She would later write the book Problem at Pollensa Bay and Other Stories, a collection of short stories, of which the first one takes place in Port de Pollença, starring Parker Pyne.

 Jorge Luis Borges visited Mallorca twice, accompanied by his family.
 He published his poems La estrella (1920) and Catedral (1921) in the regional magazine Baleares.
 The latter poem shows his admiration for the monumental Cathedral of Palma.

-Nobel prize winner Camilo José Cela came to Mallorca in 1954, visiting Pollença, and then moving to Palma, where he settled permanently.
+Nobel Prize winner Camilo José Cela came to Mallorca in 1954, visiting Pollença, and then moving to Palma, where he settled permanently.
 In 1956, Cela founded the magazine Papeles de Son Armadans.
 He is also credited as founder of Alfaguara.

 The English writer and poet Robert Graves moved to Mallorca with his family in 1946.
 The house is now a museum.
-He died in 1985 and his body was buried in the small churchyard on a hill at Deià.
+He died in 1985 and was buried in the small churchyard on a hill at Deià.
 Ira Levin set part of his dystopian novel This Perfect Day in Mallorca, making the island a centre of resistance in a world otherwise dominated by a computer.